nackjicholson/hapi-pkg/README.md

 let server = new Hapi.Server();
 server.connection({ port: 3000 });

-// Let's hard code some arrays to be our "database" **air quotes**. let authors =  [
+// Let's hard code some arrays to be our "database". let authors =  [
   {
     name: 'will',